 |KNOWLEDGE, SKILLS, AND ABILITIES|

 Knowledge of principles, procedures, and practices of engineering.

 Knowledge of principles, procedures, and practices of surveying.

 Knowledge of the terminology, methods, practices, and techniques of engineering or architectural drafting.

 Knowledge of ordinances and regulations relative to City-Parish construction and demolition.

 Knowledge of materials, methods, and techniques applicable to large public and private street, sewer, utility, drainage, and building construction and demolition work.

 Knowledge of applicable local building codes and construction materials, methods, and techniques utilized in the building environment.

 Skill in the safe operation of a light motor vehicle.

-Skill in the operation of modern office equipment such as, the telephone, typewriter, calculator, copier, blueprint maker, microfilm reader and printer, computer terminal and related peripherals.
+Skill in the operation of modern office equipment such as, computers, calculators, copiers, blueprint makers, microfilm readers and printers, and related peripherals.